hyperspike/valkey_fdw/README.md

 Limitations
 -----------

-- There's no such thing as a cursor in Redis in the SQL sense, nor MVCC, which leaves us with no way to atomically query the database for the available keys and then fetch each value.
+- There's no such thing as a cursor in Valkey in the SQL sense, nor MVCC, which leaves us with no way to atomically query the database for the available keys and then fetch each value.
 So, we get a list of keys to begin with, and then fetch whatever records still exist as we build the tuples.

-- We can only push down a single qual to Redis, which must use the TEXTEQ operator, and must be on the 'key' column.
+- We can only push down a single qual to Valkey, which must use the TEXTEQ operator, and must be on the 'key' column.

-- There is no support for non-scalar datatypes in Redis such as lists, for PostgreSQL 9.1.
+- There is no support for non-scalar datatypes in Valkey such as lists, for PostgreSQL 9.1.
 There is such support for later releases.

-- Redis has acquired cursors as of Release 2.8.
-This is used in all the mainline branches from REL9_2_STABLE on, for operations which would otherwise either scan the entire Redis database in a single sweep, or scan a single, possible large, keyset in a single sweep.
-Redis Releases prior to 2.8 are maintained on the REL9_x_STABLE_pre2.8 branches.
+- Valkey has acquired cursors as of Release 2.8.
+This is used in all the mainline branches from REL9_2_STABLE on, for operations which would otherwise either scan the entire Valkey database in a single sweep, or scan a single, possible large, keyset in a single sweep.
+Valkey Releases prior to 2.8 are maintained on the REL9_x_STABLE_pre2.8 branches.

-- Redis cursors have some significant limitations.
-The Redis docs say:
+- Valkey cursors have some significant limitations.
+The Valkey docs say:

     A given element may be returned multiple times.
 It is up to the application to handle the case of duplicated elements, for example only